prabhuramachandran/py3dviz-scipy22/README.md

-This tutorial will introduce the participants to 3D visualization using tools that are written with rendering support from VTK library (https://vtk.org/).
+This tutorial will introduce the participants to 3D visualization using tools that are written with rendering support from [VTK library](https://vtk.org/).
-We start the workshop with Mayavi (https://github.com/enthought/mayavi) then some [itkwidgets](https://github.com/InsightSoftwareConsortium/itkwidgets) Mayavi is an Open Source, Python package for general purpose 3D visualization and provides a very Python-friendly API. itkwidgets are interactive Jupyter
+We start the workshop with [Mayavi](https://github.com/enthought/mayavi) then some [itkwidgets](https://github.com/InsightSoftwareConsortium/itkwidgets) Mayavi is an Open Source, Python package for general purpose 3D visualization and provides a very Python-friendly API. itkwidgets are interactive Jupyter